koliseoapi/help/content/tickets/discounts.md

 6. To complete the ticket purchase, click the **Get tickets** button.

-The discount is applied to the total amount before including [our service fee]({{< ref "sales.md#ticket-processing-fee" >}}).
+The discount is applied before including [our service fee]({{< ref "sales.md#ticket-processing-fee" >}}).
 If the total value after using the discount is less or equal to zero then the ticket is considered free, and the service fee is waived.

 ## Sending discount codes

 In the discount list, you can click on the **Send** button next to a discount to send it to a list of e-mail addresses.
-The discount code will be sent to each e-mail address in the list, along with a link to the ticket purchase page.
+The discount code will be sent to each e-mail address, along with a link to the ticket purchase page that will automatically apply the discount.

 ![The send discount button](/img/screenshots/tickets/discount-send.avif)

+![The send discount button](/img/screenshots/tickets/discount-send-2.avif)

 You can send the same discount to up to 20 e-mail addresses.

-![The send discount button](/img/screenshots/tickets/discount-send-2.avif)

 ## What's next